 Inside the Minds of Enterprise Venture Capital & PE Managing Directors

 Behavioral intelligence for Enterprise Venture Capital & PE Managing Directors, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.9/5).
-Top priority: identifying high-potential emerging fund managers before market recognition.
+Strongest signal: Stakeholder (4.4/5).
+Top priority: building global team networks to apply expertise across geographies.

 Key Insights